kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Since validation is used to persist objects to storage, if there was a mistake and it permits denies objects that should be persisted a cluster might end up in an unusable state.
 As mentioned above we have test mitigations present to prevent this s.t. the validations are identical

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+If the API server is failing to meet SLOs (latency, validation error-rate, etc.) and Declarative Validation is suspected as a cause, operators can diagnose issues by following these steps:

+1. **Gather Request-Level Details**
+    *   Identify the failing/high-latency HTTP requests.
+This typically involves looking at API server logs.
+        *   Record the verb (`CREATE` etc.), the resource type (e.g., `ReplicationController`), the namespace/name if applicable, and any relevant request parameters.
+       *   ^ Be sure to submit this information when filing an issue (see step 5)
+    *   Idenify the existing-resource/new-object that is causing issues.
+If not already known from usage, try to map/reconstruct the suspect resource from the API server logs
+       *   ^ Be sure to submit this information when filing an issue (see step 5)
+2. **Check Relevant Metrics**
+    *   Use the `apiserver_request_duration_seconds` metric to check for differences in latency.
+Comparing `apiserver_request_duration_seconds` when `DeclarativeValidation` is enabled vs. disabled can reveal whether validation code generation or logic is causing performance regressions.
+    *   If you suspect correctness mismatches, enable the `DeclarativeValidationMismatchMetrics` feature gate and monitor the `declarative_validation_mismatch` metric.
+Any increments in that metric indicate a situation where the new declarative validation results differ from the legacy hand-written validation for the same request.
+3. **Inspect APIServer Logs**
+    *   With `DeclarativeValidationMismatchMetrics` enabled, you can check the API server logs for entries on mismatched validation outcomes.
+These logs will include details about the request (the resource, version, kind, namespace/name, and user) and which fields triggered the mismatch.
+    *   If the logs show repeated mismatches or errors for certain resource types, compare the declarative validation tags in `types.go` with the original hand-written logic to identify gaps or typos
+        *   ^ Be sure to submit this information when filing an issue (see step 5)
+4. **Compare Feature Gate Settings**
+    *   Verify whether `DeclarativeValidation` is enabled for all API servers in an HA environment.
+Partial enablement can sometimes lead to inconsistent behavior or unexpected rejections.
+    *   Temporarily disabling `DeclarativeValidation` can help isolate if new validation logic is the root cause.
+Bear in mind that rolling back may block updates on objects that were only valid under declarative validation rules if there is a bug related to this, so review “Can the feature be disabled once it has been enabled?” in this KEP in this case.
+5. **File or Triage Issues**
+    *   If you confirm that Declarative Validation logic is producing incorrect results or performance regressions, open a Github issue in the kubernetes/kubernetes repository.
+Include:
+        *   The exact failing resource object or field that triggers errors.
+        *   Logs, relevant metric snapshots (e.g., from `/metrics`), and your cluster’s configuration (feature gate state, etc.).
+6.  [optional] **Roll back** (only if absolutely necessary)
+    * Roll back (only if absolutely necessary) after confirming the downstream impact (see “Can the feature be disabled once it has been enabled?”).

 ## Implementation History